tiangolo/full-stack-fastapi-couchbase/README.md

 ## Release Notes

+* PR <a href="https://github.com/tiangolo/full-stack-fastapi-couchbase/pull/15" target="_blank">#15</a>:
     * Update CRUD utils to use types better.
     * Simplify Pydantic model names, from `UserInCreate` to `UserCreate`, etc.
     * Upgrade packages.
     * Add new generic "Items" models, crud utils, endpoints, and tests.
 To facilitate re-using them to create new functionality.
 As they are simple and generic (not like Users), it's easier to copy-paste and adapt them to each use case.
     * Update endpoints/*path operations* to simplify code and use new utilities, prefix and tags in `include_router`.
     * Update testing utils.
     * Update linting rules, relax vulture to reduce false positives.
     * Add full text search for items.
+    * Update project README.md with tips about how to start with backend.

 ### 0.2.1